thatoddmailbox/homemon-daemon/README.md

 ### Options
 * Interval - the time to wait between reports
-* InitialDelay - the time to wait before sending the first report
+* InitialDelay - the time to wait before sending the first report (this is useful if you want to wait for, say, the network to come up after your device has restarted)
-* Host - the host to send reports to
+* Host - the host to send reports to (if using the UDP transport, it's recommended to make this an IP address so you don't have to do a DNS lookup, but a hostname will work)
 * Port - the port on the host to send reports to (only applies to UDP transport)
 * Token - the token to use for authencation, must match the token in homemon-server or homemon-receiver
 * Transport - the transport to use (either HTTP or UDP)